Skip to main content

 Device information

-Camera model, software version, and sometimes a unique device serial number.
-Lower risk, but can identify the specific device that took a photo.
+Camera make, model, and software version.
+Lower risk, but identifies the specific device that captured the image.

-Social media platforms (Facebook, Instagram, Twitter) automatically strip EXIF on upload.
-But personal websites, email, and file sharing services preserve it.
+Social media platforms (Facebook, Instagram, WhatsApp, X) automatically strip EXIF on upload.
+Personal websites, email attachments, and direct file sharing preserve it.
 Use our Metadata Remover before sharing images through these channels.

 • Checking print readiness: A 12-megapixel image prints well at A3.
-A 2-megapixel screenshot won't.
-Check dimensions before sending to print.
+A 2-megapixel screenshot will not.
+Check dimensions before sending to a printer.

-• Diagnosing web performance: A 5 MB hero image is killing your page speed.
-Check file size and format, maybe it should be a 200 KB WebP.
+• Diagnosing web performance: A 5 MB hero image will slow down your page.
+Check file size and format before uploading.
+A 200 KB WebP often achieves the same visual quality.

-• Verifying source quality: A client sends you "high-res" images that are actually 640×480 upscaled to 3000px.
-Megapixel count tells you the original quality.
+• Verifying source quality: A client sends you images described as high-resolution that are actually 640 x 480 upscaled to 3,000 pixels.
+The megapixel count and dimensions reveal the true original quality.

 Related Tools